 Used the public library service - Used the public library service at least once in the 12 months prior to the CHS, e.g. visited a public library or mobile library; used the Libraries NI website; attended a library event outside a library.
 Public library does NOT include school, college, or university libraries.
 A library event outside a library is an event run by Libraries NI which has taken place in a venue other than a library.

-Visited PRONI - Have been to the Public Record Office of Northern Ireland in the 12 months prior to the CHS.
+Used PRONI services - Have done one of the following in the 12 months prior to the CHS: